 Mark’s courtroom experience is significant and diverse, including:

-- In March 2016, he secured an astounding verdict when a federal jury in Dallas found in favor of his clients in a products liability case over defective hip implants against defendant DePuy Orthopaedics Inc., a subsidiary of health care giant Johnson & Johnson.
+- In December 2016 he earned a $1 billion combined jury verdict in a products liability case over defective hip implants against defendant DePuy Orthopaedics Inc., a subsidiary of health care giant Johnson & Johnson.

 - Mark scored another headline-grabbing verdict in April 2014 against Takeda Pharmaceutical Co.
 Ltd. and Eli Lilly & Co. over the diabetes drug Actos.